The Crooked Treehouse

 90 minutes

-UNIT, the military outfit that was super prevelant in Season Two, calls The Doctor for help.
+UNIT, the military outfit that was super prevalent in Season Two, calls The Doctor for help.
 Well, to be specific, their officer, Martha Jones calls him in.
 Martha, Donna, and The Doctor have to stop a spoiled rich kid and an invading alien species from destroying the Earth.
 Classic sci-fi.

-Serial 10: The Doctor's Daughter
+Episode 9: The Doctor's Daughter

-(10, Donna, Martha, Hath)
+(10, Donna, Martha)

 45 minutes